snotbane/penny/README.md

 # Why?

 Penny's purpose is to provide a dedicated environment for writers to focus on front-end visuals, audio, and (most importantly) text.
 Rather than being a fully-featured engine, Penny is designed to work along side a host engine.
-This is to separate game logic from narrative content.
+This is to separate visual details from narrative content.

 ## Key Features